guser21/RadioIP/README.md

 ## Client

 The client supports multiple radio stations streaming at the same time.
-You can easily connect to the client with telnet and change the station with the ascii ui :D. The client also supports multiple ui connections simultaneously.
+You can easily connect to the client with telnet and change the station with the ascii ui.
+The client also supports multiple ui connections simultaneously.
 To set the UI port for the telnet to connect use the flag “-U” .

-To turn the stream into audio you also need to pipe it into play program or you can just run it like this `./Client -U 1111 | play -t raw -c 2 -r 44100 -b 16 -e signed-integer --buffer 32768 -`
+To turn the stream into audio you also need to pipe it into play program or you can just run it like this

+`./Client -U 1111 | play -t raw -c 2 -r 44100 -b 16 -e signed-integer --buffer 32768 -`

 | Option | Description |